-Jennifer led a Student Storytelling Workshop for SpeakTogether at Talent Unlimited High School during the month of December 2020.
+Jennifer Baker led a Student Storytelling Workshop for SpeakTogether at Talent Unlimited High School during the month of December 2020.
+She also performed at a SpeakTogether Student Matinee for Talent Unlimited High School in January 2023.

 Jennifer is the recipient of a 2017 NYSCA/NYFA Artist Fellowship and a 2017 Queens Council on the Arts New Work Grant (as well as the QCA Jr. Board Artistic Excellence Award) in Nonfiction Literature for her WIP essay collection.
 Her essay “What We Aren’t” was also listed as a Notable Essay in The Best American Essays 2018.
 Her short story “The Pursuit of Happiness” was nominated for a Pushcart Prize for 2017 by Newtown Literary Journal and is featured in the anthology What God Is Honored Here?
 Jennifer is the editor of Everyday People: The Color of Life—A Short Story Anthology with Atria Books (an imprint of Simon & Schuster).
 Her YA novel Forgive Me Not will publish with Putnam Books for Young Readers (an imprint of Penguin Random House) in 2022.